amitesh1as/super-simple-repo/Readme.md

 Program: This code will guide you through comments that how to design design and which property is used for which design to create.

 great upcoming events
+In this Form (Login and Registration Form in HTML), on the webpage, there is a login form and two toggle buttons at the top of the form labeled as Login and Signup as you can see in the preview image above.
+When you click on the signup button, the login form smoothly slides from the right to the left side and shows you the signup form.